LeticiaKieling/LeticiaKieling/README.md

-- 👋 Hi, I’m @LeticiaKielig
+- 👋 Hi, I’m @LeticiaKielig.
-- 👀 I’m interested in  HTML , CSS e  JavaScript
+- 👀 I’m interested in  HTML , CSS e  JavaScript.
-- 🌱 I’m currently learning  linguagens Básicas  sitadas acima.
+- 🌱 I’m currently learning  linguagens Básicas  citadas acima.

 <!---
 LeticiaKieling/LeticiaKieling is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.